 Developing strategies to recruit officers who mirror local communities is vital as they are more likely to better understand the cultural context.
-Communities can better identify with a police organisation composed of officers with similar values and traits.2 Inclusiveness and diversity should be critical considerations in any recruitment campaign.
+Communities can better identify with a police organisation composed of officers with similar values and traits.
+Inclusiveness and diversity should be critical considerations in any recruitment campaign.
 Police organisations should develop strategies to attract a diverse pool of applicants, including minorities and underrepresented groups.
 A key concern is how to increase the number of women.
-Research from various international contexts indicates that women police officers are less likely to use force or to use it inappropriately.3 highest potential to succeed as police officers and are most likely to adhere to the profession's values.
-Police officers will be required to demonstrate integrity, remain calm in volatile and stressful situations, be self-motivated, and be able to work as part of a team.
+Research from various international contexts indicates that women police officers are less likely to use force or to use it inappropriately.